gorriecoe/silverstripe-sanchez/README.md

 # Default: true
 comments: false

-# Toggle if snippets should attempt to inject namespaces automatically.
+# Toggle if snippets should attempt to inject use item namespacing automatically.
 # Default: true
-namespacing: true
+useItems: true

 # Define a list of your own snippets.
 snippets: